 FUNDING AREAS: Cultural diversity, local indigenous communities, art, music, dance, museums

-IP TAKE: Although the Christensen Fund has a huge international presence, it has a Bay Area-specific program, so nonprofits only be competing against their neighbors for local grants.
+IP TAKE: Although the Christensen Fund has a large international presence, it has a Bay Area-specific program, so nonprofits will compete only against their neighbors for local grants.

 PROFILE: Established in 1957, the Christensen Fund is a philanthropic foundation that has gone global but remained true to its local roots.
 The fund was founded in San Francisco by Allen and Carmen Christensen, and since the 1970s, it has focused on charitable and educational activities and the acquisition of fine arts and ethnographic artifacts.
 Allen Christensen made his fortune as a civil and mining engineer and president of the Utah Mining Construction Company along the Pacific Rim.
 Although mining was his business, his interests were eclectic travel and art collecting.
 His wife, Carmen, was a public school teacher, artist, and instructor of studio arts.
 During the 1980s and 1990s, the couple's interests gravitated toward Indonesian and Japanese textiles, classical Chinese art, Ethiopian Coptic crosses, and indigenous traditions of Papua New Guinea.
 Grantmaking in the Bay Area focuses on native people and landscapes, as well as building understanding and engaging communities.